khamerling-potts/python-p4-blog-demo/README.md

 api.add_resource(Companies, "/companies", endpoint="companies")
 ```

 The user will be supplying data as JSON to be used for our new `Company` instance.
 This means that our request will have a body which can be parsed in the backend using `request.get_json()`, which returns a dictionary with the data for the new `Company`. `{'name': 'Awesome Games LLC', 'founder': 5}` is an example of a dictionary that we could have parsed from the request.
 We could then use `data.get('name')` or `data['name']` to retrieve the value associated with the `'name'` key.
+I prefer to use `.get()` rather than bracket notation because it returns `None` when a key is invalid instead of throwing an error.

 See the complete `post()` method below: